Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

                  -generate_result_png True
 ```

-If you are not running the code under under the `Acute_Stroke_Detection/codes` folder, then you need to specify the path to `Acute_Stroke_Detection/codes` folder.
+If you are not running the code under under the `Acute_Stroke_Detection/codes` folder, then you need to specify the path to `Acute_Stroke_Detection/codes` folder, as follows:
 ```
 python PATHTO/Acute_Stroke_Detection/codes/ADSRun.py -input PATH_TO_Subject01_FOLDER
 ```